ptrpl4/bash-mac/qa/frontend-testing/basic-info.md

 A unique number (name) that can be used as a locator. \
 Identifiers are usually the most stable locators.

-#### Classes and attributes&#x20;
+#### Classes and attributes

 However, classes can be repetitive and changes to the page structure can affect the locator.

 #### Conclusion

-1. Use ID if the element has a unique identifier.&#x20;
+1. Use ID if the element has a unique identifier
-2. Use Name when elements have unique names, especially in forms.&#x20;
+2. Use Name when elements have unique names, especially in forms
-3. Use XPath when there are no unique IDs or names and you want to select items based on their structure, text, or other attributes.
+3. Use XPath when there are no unique IDs or names and you want to select items based on their structure, text, or other attributes

-\---